-All course credits beyond the core are distributed in educational leadership, research, critical perspectives, organizational change, and selected specialty content areas.
+All course credits beyond the Core Requirements are distributed in educational leadership, research, critical perspectives, organizational change, and selected specialty content areas.

-A maximum of twenty-four (24) semester hours may be accepted in transfer from an accredited graduate program.
-Transfer credit may be completed prior to admission to the EDLP Ph.D. program provided that the credit is approved by the student's graduate studies committee and that the credit conforms to all other Graduate College requirements.
+A maximum of 24 credit hours may be accepted in transfer from an accredited graduate program.
+Credits to transfer may be completed prior to admission to the EDLP Ph.D. program provided that the credit is approved by the student's graduate program advisor and that the credit conforms to all other Graduate College requirements.
 Candidates for the Ph.D. must satisfactorily complete a minimum of 51 hours in residence.
 This requirement is completed by courses taken through UVM and taken after the student has been admitted to the Graduate College.

 Dissertation expectations require a Journal Article format with a focus on original research, illustrating mastery of competing theories with the goal of informing knowledge (per Graduate College guidelines).
 This format requires that the candidate will complete one or more journal article(s) with the goal of manuscript submission for publication in refereed journals.